Biden administration indefinitely postpones rule that would have banned menthol-flavored cigarettes

 President Joe Biden’s administration is again delaying a sweeping plan to ban menthol cigarettes

-WASHINGTON -- For the second time in recent months, President Joe Biden's administration has delayed a plan to ban menthol cigarettes, a decision that is certain to infuriate anti-smoking advocates but could avoid angering Black voters ahead of November elections.
+WASHINGTON -- President Joe Biden’s administration is indefinitely delaying a plan to ban menthol cigarettes, a decision that is certain to infuriate anti-smoking advocates but could avoid a political backlash from Black voters in November.

 In a statement Friday, Biden’s top health official gave no timeline for issuing the rule, saying only that the administration would take more time to consider feedback, including from civil rights groups.